 | SIGHTINGS: Would you like a call when the space shuttle is about to fly over your home town?
 Sign up for Spaceweather PHONE. || || |

-EVENING PLANETS: When the sun goes down tonight, step outside and look southwest.
+SUNSET PLANETS: When the sun goes down tonight, step outside and look southwest.
 What you see might surprise you: Venus and Jupiter, so far apart only a week ago, are now beautifully close together.
 The two brightest planets are rapidly converging on a spot in Sagittarius where they will form a rare double-conjunction with the Moon on Dec.
 1st.
 It's a good show; start watching now: sky map.

 Click to view the image with labels

-Mike Deep of Titusville, Florida, took the picture on Nov.
-14th shortly after space shuttle Endeavour executed a spectacular after-dark launch from Kennedy Space Center.
 "The combination of the launch, a nearly full moon, high cirrus clouds, and some low haze made for an amazing show," he says.
 "There was even a brief moondog ten minutes before launch.
 I used a Canon 30D to take these pictures."

-Endeavour is now en route to the ISS where it will dock and deliver more than 14,000 pounds of supplies and equipment.
+Endeavour is now en route to the ISS where it will dock on Sunday and deliver more than 14,000 pounds of supplies and equipment.
 The station will receive a new toilet and kitchenette, extra sleeping quarters, and a waste recycling system necessary to expand the crew from three to six in the spring of 2009.
 NASA describes the mission as "home improvement."

 LUNAR TRANSIT: On Nov.
 10th in the sky above Livermore, California, a shadow flitted across the nearly-full Moon.
 It moved too fast for the human eye, but astronomer Ed Morana's digital video camera was able to freeze the action: